Sruti-Patro/Guess-the-word/README.md

 ## 💬 Feedback & Contributions

 We love hearing from players!
-Whether you have suggestions, encounter bugs, or just want to share your high score, connect with us:
+Whether you have suggestions or encounter bugs, connect with us:
-- Open an issue or contribute on our [GitHub repository](https://github.com/Sruti-Patro/Guess-the-word)
+- Open an issue or share your thoughts on our [GitHub repository](https://github.com/Sruti-Patro/Guess-the-word)
-- Drop us a line at [feedback@guess-the-word.com](mailto:feedback@guess-the-word.com)

----

 **Ready to dive into a world of words?** [Start guessing now!/ Game Link](https://sruti-patro.github.io/Guess-the-word/)